saurabhp75/saurabhp75.github.io/_notes/android.md

 - **onResume()** – Indicates that the activity is now at the top of the activity stack and is the activity with which the user is currently interacting.

+### What is Context in Android
+- It’s the context of the current state of the application(object).
+- The activity object extends the Context object.
+- There are different types of context in Android.
+- Mainly two types of context, Application Context and Activity Context.

+### Application Context
+- It is an instance that is the singleton and can be accessed in activity via `getApplicationContext()`.
+- This context is tied to the lifecycle of an application.

+### Activity context

+### Recycler View
+- Dynamic view, view group.
+- Makes use of Adapter class for `items` in the recycler view.
+- Adapter needs list of data, from which it takes data and populates the recycler view.
+- Adapter is a link between recyclerView and the list data.
+- `onCreateViewHolder()`: This method returns a view/layout for an item.
+- `onBindViewHolder`: This method sets the data and event listeners for an item in recycler view.
+- `getItemCount()`: Gives the size of the list/data, ie. number of items.

+### Android application and process
+- An application is run in it's own Linux/Android process.
+- When the application is stopped, the process is killed.
+- Activity does not map to process.
+- On clicking the app icon, the class extended from `Application` class, present in manifest file is run as a process.
+- Then it runs the launcher activity.
+- The lifetime of the application class is same as that of the process.
+- The variables/properties declared in application class will remain for entire lifecycle of the application.
+- The application class is a singleton.
+- Database variable can be created in application class as it is requirted for entire life of the application.

+### Theading
+- When an Android application starts, the `main` thread is created.
+- It is also called `UI` thread.
+- The heavy work (netwrok I/O, db operations) is not done in main thread, they are done in other thread.
+- This makes the application response fast.
+- `Room` db uses threading internally.

 ### AppCompatActivity
 - It is a subclass of android which provides access to modern android features while providing compatibility with older versions of android.